Constrained Stochastic Nonconvex Optimization with State-dependent Markov Data: Main Results

-\begin{remark} If one has access to the projection operator on $\Theta$, i.e., if the subproblem in Algorithm~\ref{alg:asa} can be solved exactly (or approximately) for all $k$, then one no longer needs LMO.
-In this case, the SFO complexity (in terms of the Gradient Mapping criterion) remains as $\mathcal{O}\left(\epsilon^{-2.5}\right)$.
-In particular, note that when we have approximate projections, the SFO complexity will still be $\mathcal{O}\left(\epsilon^{-2.5}\right)$ as long as the approximation error is of order $\mathcal{O}(\eta_k)$. \end{remark} Before sketching the outline of the proof, we present the following lemma which provides a decomposition of the noise $\xi_{k}(\theta_{k-1},x_k)$ -- one of the key results used in the proof of the main theorem.
+\end{theorem} \begin{remark} Note that total number of LMO calls are $\sum_{k=1}^Nt_k=\sum_{k=1}^Nt_k=\sum_{k=1}^N(N+k)^{2a}=\mathcal{O}(N^{11/5})$.
+In other words, to achieve $\norm{\mathcal{G}_\Theta(\theta_R,\nabla f(\theta_R),\beta)}_2^2\leq \expec{V(\theta_R,z_R)}{}\leq \epsilon$, SFO and LMO complexities are respectively $\epsilon^{-2.5}$, and $\epsilon^{-5.5}$.
+Note that the SFO complexity will be $\epsilon^{-2.5}$ as long as one has an approximation of the projection operator with approximation error $\mathcal{O}(\eta_k)$. \end{remark} \begin{remark} In Theorem~\ref{th:mainthm}, one obtains sublinear rate $\max(N^{a-1},N^{2-4a})$ with $\eta_k=(N+k)^{-a}$ for $1/2<a<1$.
+Choosing $a=3/5$ provides the fastest rate of convergence. \end{remark} Before sketching the outline of the proof, we present the following lemma which provides a decomposition of the noise $\xi_{k}(\theta_{k-1},x_k)$ -- one of the key results used in the proof of the main theorem.
 The lemma and its proof are almost same as Lemma A.5 in \cite{liang2010trajectory} with the only difference that unlike \cite{liang2010trajectory}, where the iterates are of SGD, we need to prove it for the iterates of Algorithm~\ref{alg:asa}.
 We provide the proof in Appendix~\ref{pf:noisedecompbound}. \begin{lemma} Let Assumption~\ref{aspt:constraint}-\ref{as:noise} be true.
 Then the following decomposition takes place:

 where, $\{e_k\}_k$ is martingale difference sequence, $\expec{\norm{\nu_k}_2}{}\leq \eta_{k}$, and $\zeta_k=(\tilde{\zeta}_k-\tilde{\zeta}_{k+1})/\eta_k$, where $\{\tilde{\zeta}_k\}_k$ is a sequence such that $\expec{\|\tilde{\zeta}_k\|_2}{}\leq \eta_k$.
 The exact expressions of $\{e_k\}_k$, $\{\nu_k\}_k$, and $\{\tilde{\zeta}_k\}_k$ are provided in~\eqref{eq:compdef}. \end{lemma}